 In this work we introduced a novel technique that improves the efficiency of RR for CV-QKD protocols that use PAM or QAM alphabets.
 In this approach, denoted as RRS, Bob computes and discloses a carefully designed soft metric that assists Alice in reconciling her transmitted symbols with Bob's decisions (the key), while not revealing any information about such decisions to a potential eavesdropper.
 We formalized the concept of \emph{configurations} underlying the construction of the soft metric and analyzed how the choice of the configurations, along with the thresholds used to derive the key from Bob's measurements, affect the achievable SKR.

-We evaluated the performance of the proposed RRS scheme in terms of achievable SKR, comparing it with its theoretical upper bound and demonstrating significant gains over RR without the soft metric (the RRH scheme).
-For BPSK, the RRS scheme is equivalent to Leverrier's reconciliation method \cite{leverrier2009theoretical}, achieving the SKR upper bound.
-With higher-order modulation, such as PAM-4, RRS nearly closes the gap between RRH and the RR upper bound across all rates, with only a small residual gap (below 0.1dB) at intermediate rate values (between $10^{-2}$ and 0.5\,b/cu).
+We demonstrated that the RRS scheme exhibits a significant gain over RR without the soft metric (the RRH scheme) in terms of the achievable SKR, both when no eavesdropper is present on the quantum channel, and when it performs collective attacks in the asymptotic regime on a linear quantum channel.

 Furthermore, we implemented and tested a complete version of the proposed RRS scheme, employing binary LDPC codes and bit-wise belief-propagation decoding.
-The performance gains observed in terms of SKR are partially reflected in the BER results.
-For PAM-4 with code rate $R=1/2$, the proposed scheme fully bridges the gap between RRH and RR with ideal soft decoding (equivalent to DR), achieving a gain of about 1.4 dB over RRH.
-At a lower code rate $R=1/4$, the gain over RRH decreases, leaving a residual gap of approximately 0.36 dB with respect to ideal reconciliation.
-For PAM-8 modulation, the results are qualitatively similar, though with smaller gains over RRH and larger residual gaps relative to ideal soft decoding.